cggh/panoptes/documentation/importdata/adddataset.rst

   (see :ref:`data-import-adddatatable`).

 Import the source data:
+  Importing a dataset from source the data to the server database does not happen automatically, and has to be initiated by the user.
-  Click on the |buttonrun| icon left of the dataset label (see :ref:`importdialog`).
+  Click on the |buttonrun| icon left of the dataset label to initiate this import.
+  (see :ref:`importdialog`).